 Add Protein-rich and Vitamin-rich foods into your diet

 Proteins are essential in aiding the growth of new tissues.
-But its also necessary for mothers to consume foods rich in protein to aid in the tissue repair on her wound and to increase breast milk production for the growth of the baby.
+But it’s also necessary for mothers to consume foods rich in protein to aid in the tissue repair on her wound and to increase breast milk production for the growth of the baby.

 On the other hand, vitamins contain vital antioxidants which help speed up the repair process and the production of collagen, a compound which is necessary when a scar tissue forms.

+So what should we eat after c-section delivery to boost the protein in our body?
 Be sure to include foods rich in protein such as Hong Zhao Chicken and plenty of fruits such as papaya and kiwi fruits in your confinement meal menu.

 Planning for what to eat after cesarean delivery is not that hard as long as you take some time to sit down and do the needed research.
 In fact, these are just some of the best foods which will aid in the recovery of a mother after a C-section delivery and the well-being of the infant.

 Of course, it is not only crucial that you take note of what kind of foods to eat after cesarean delivery but also foods to avoid after cs as they are equally important.
 Generally, the foods to avoid after cesarean delivery are similar to the kinds of foods and drinks you would be advised against after giving birth, despite the delivery method.